sybrew/the-seo-framework/readme.txt

 	* You can now block AI language model trainers and SEO analysis crawlers from using your content via the "Robots Settings."
 	* Added a canonical URL input field for the homepage.
 	* Added a redirect URL input field for the homepage.
-	* TSF now dynamically updates the example canonical URL when editing a post, editing a term, and TODO when editing a post or term via quick-edit.
+	* We implemented the bespoke Canonical URL Notation Tool, allowing TSF to dynamically update the example canonical URL when editing a post, term, either via their edit screens, or via quick-edit.
 		* It listens to many changes of the editor that could influence the URL, depending on your site's permalink settings.
+			* Among these, are `%year%`, `%monthnum%`, `%day%`, `%hour%`, `%minute%`, `%second%`, `%post_id%`, `%postname%`, `%category%`, `%post_tag%`, and `%author%`.
+			* It doesn't respond to `%pagename%`, because it's vestiga and should be removed from WordPress.
+Instead, use `%postname%`, which does the same, but for all post types.
 			* TODO We might need to invoke more database requests to fetch the category slugs? -> PT already has a handler for this, no?
 				-> We could freeze it to the last category selected if we run out of time for the release.
 * **Improved:**